 For anyone who was born into Italian family, chances are they’ve experienced every kind of noodle the mind can imagine and a few to boot!
 Rigatoni noodles, spaghetti noodles served with a rich red sauce exploding with flavor, Asian Rice Noodles, or even Fettuccine noodles coated in a thick heavy Alfredo sauce interspersed with bits of chicken.

-Noodle Day can be loads of fun!
+National Noodle Day can be loads of fun!
 Making noodles, eating noodles, and enjoying noodles with friends.
-Try these ideas for spending Noodle Day:
+Try these ideas for spending National Noodle Day:

 Go Out for Noodles

 Whether at a fast food joint or a sit-down restaurant, noodles are fairly easy to come by in a variety of restaurants.

 Noodles and Company, in the United States, is a fast-casual dining place that focuses each of its dishes all around the noodle.
 Their noodles are all made by hand, and their menu ranges from standards like Macaroni & Cheese and Spaghetti & Meatballs to more unique offerings such as Alfredo MontAmore with Parmesan Crusted Chicken or Grilled Orange Chicken Lo Mein.
 They also offer gluten-free and vegetarian options for those with certain dietary needs.